typhoonworks/usher/README.md

 - [x] Add credo checks to ensure code quality.
 - [x] Invitation expiration after X number of uses (including one-time use links).
 - [x] Descriptions for invitation links so you can provide context for its usage.
-- [ ] One-time use invitation links tied to specific email addresses.
 - [ ] Add status checks and run tests on pull requests.

 ## Installation